avabrooks/wine-agent-v2/README.md

 ## What this is

-This is a tool that lets someone type a plain-English request — like "red wines under $50" or "something great with steak" — into a spreadsheet of wine data, and have it instantly filter and sort to match.
-No formulas, no digging through dropdown menus, no memorizing which column holds what.
-Type what you're looking for, and it does the rest.
+This is a tool that lets someone type a plain-English request into a spreadsheet of wine data, and have it instantly filter and sort to match.

 Right now it lives inside Excel as an add-in: open a wine list in Excel, click a button in the sidebar, type a request, and the list filters and sorts itself.

-It also works on wine lists that aren't laid out the same way — different column names, different formatting — so it isn't tied to one specific spreadsheet template.

 ## Try it

-If someone sent you this to try out, see:
+See:

 - **[MAC_INSTALL.md](./MAC_INSTALL.md)** — setup steps for Mac
 - **[WINDOWS_INSTALL.md](./WINDOWS_INSTALL.md)** — setup steps for Windows